fullmetalbrackets/blog/src/content/blog/tailscale.md

 >
 > You should also use `tailscale up --accept-dns=false` on other machines in your home network running Tailscale, so they don't go through Tailscale for DNS queries.
 >
 > You want local DNS queries to stay on your local network, NOT go through Tailscale, or they'll show up with Tailscale IPs (e.g. `100.90.80.70`) instead of your local network IPs (e.g. `192.168.0.100`).
-Unfortunately this cannot be avoided with phones or tablets, but we should minimize it.
+This cannot be avoided with GUI clients on phones, tablets and desktops/laptops, when connected to Tailscale they will query Pi-Hole with Tailscale IPs.

 To set the Pi-Hole as global DNS for the tailnet, go to the admin console and make note of the Pi-Hole's tailnet IP address.
 Then do the following: